-At Learning on Screen, we are exploring the potential in our archive of over 2.4 million television and radio broadcasts as a dataset to train algorithms – the BoB archive – available for research purposes, particularly in the field of Artificial Intelligence.
+At Learning on Screen, we are exploring the potential in our archive of over 2.7 million television and radio broadcasts – the BoB archive – as a resource for data science research, particularly in the field of Artificial Intelligence.

 Studying diversity and representation on screen in the UK with computer vision methods

-Learning on Screen is currently conducting a pilot project in collaboration with Nesta to investigate the challenges and opportunities related to using the BoB archive to apply machine learning to answer different research queries.
-The project – led by Raphael Leung and Cath Sleeman (Nesta) – will analyse a sample of the BoB archive to explore how computer vision can be used to study diversity and representation on British TV, with a focus on gender inequality.
+From February 2020 to March 2021, Learning on Screen conducted a pilot project in collaboration with Nesta to investigate the challenges and opportunities related to using the BoB archive to apply machine learning to answer different research queries.
+The project – led by Raphael Leung and Cath Sleeman (Nesta) – analysed a sample of the BoB archive to explore how computer vision can be used to study diversity and representation on British TV, with a focus on gender inequality.

 AI and Audiovisual Archives

 On 14th February 2020, Learning on Screen organised the event AI and Audiovisual Archives, aimed at identifying challenges as well as the endless opportunities related to using audiovisual archives to develop artificial intelligence-powered tools for education and research.
 The event brought together leading practitioners and academics from various fields, including computer science, media studies and law.

 The event programme included discussions and panel presentations from Cath Sleeman (Nesta), Max Cleary (Digital Catapult), and Thomas Margoni (CREATe, University of Glasgow).
 You can download the slides from the three presentations below:

 Cath Sleeman – Head of Data Visualisation at Nesta – Measuring gender imbalances in the creative industries

 Max Cleary – Partnerships Lead – AI, Immersive & 5G at the Digital Catapult – 3_Max-Cleary_Digital-Catapult> Industry trends in AI, video and archive